Functional Testing vs Regression Testing in 2025

 Core Purpose

-Ensure recent changes don’t break existing features
+Ensure recent changes do not break existing features

 Timing

-Conducted during or immediately after development of new features
+Conducted during or just after feature development

-Performed post-modifications (bug fixes, enhancements) and before release
+Performed after modifications and before release

 Scope